Contrast-Security-OSS/node-route-metrics/README.md

 Once the `route-metrics` agent has been used to generate a log file, it's useful to do something with the output.
-The included log-processor can be executed via `npx log-processor`.
-So to process the default log file, use `npx log-processor route-metrics.log`.
+The included log-processor can be executed via `npx --package @contrast/route-metrics log-processor`.
+So to process the default log file, use `npx --package @contrast/route-metrics log-processor route-metrics.log`.

 The log processor will read the log file, output some informational text, and use the requested reporter to write the output.